The resilience diagnostic and developmental framework

 We see people with huge energy and passion and contrast them with those who wither from novelty.
 We have all had times when life is firing on all cylinders.
 We bound out of bed, engage in daily tasks with enthusiasm, tackle difficult issues, enjoy wonderful connections with others and generally have a superbly good time.
 At these times creativity, decision-making and execution come easily.

-The book Inside-Out, the online Your Resilience Journey and our workplace resilience programs will help you learn what works, train you in the practices of resilience and encourage you to develop your own daily routines.
+The book Inside-Out, the online and blended training and workplace resilience programs will help you learn what works, train you in the practices of resilience and encourage you to develop your own daily routines.
 Enjoy the adventure of clambering up the resilience spiral and finding the confidence and the energy that is waiting for you at higher altitudes.